niamurrell/jekyll-blog/_posts/2017-12-09-expressless-server.md

 category:   daily
 ---

-I'm learning how to write a server in Node without using any frameworks.
+I'm learning how to write a server in [Node.js](https://nodejs.org/en/) without using any frameworks.
 It's a coding challenge that I want to try completing without using Express, so back into the learning curve!
 So far I've learned that [Express](https://expressjs.com/) is awesome. 😝

 ### Creating & Routing A Node Server